redreceipt/kpffl/docs/rules.md

 - IR - 1
 - Taxi - 3

-On any given week, if there are four blank spots _or_ if there are _any_ blank spots three different weeks, the team will forfeit their next available pick at draft time of the next or any following season.
+On any given week, if there are four blank starting spots _or_ if there are _any_ blank spots three different weeks, the team will forfeit their next available pick at draft time of the next or any following season.

 ### Section 3 - Scoring